 Other times, the creditor will update your account to say ‘Settled,’ which is still better than having an unsettled charge-off on your credit report.
 However, it won’t help your scores as much as a deletion would.

 Collection accounts are usually the most complicated issue on anyone’s credit report.
-Unfortunately, collection accounts are usually sold to debt collection agencies – sometimes multiple times.
+Unfortunately, collection accounts are typically sold to debt collection agencies; sometimes multiple times.

 The collection agencies have zero interest in helping you.
 They only care about being paid as much as possible.

 How to Remove Collections From Your Credit Report